What is Asset Hosting all about?

 I’m getting a CORS error

-CORS is the hardest problem in computer science.
-The errors are often intermittent.
+CORS is tricky stuff sometimes.
+The errors can be intermittent.
 Caching is involved.
 Browsers do things differently.
 Seemingly correct headers can not work as expected.
+But good news!
+We do everything we can to make sure your assets are set with wide-open permissive CORS headers.

 Note that you may need to handle CORS directly in your code, with things like the